Media are invited to attend the opening reception on March 27 2008, from 6-8p.m.

-The First of 4 Shows Featuring Thesis Projects from the Class of 2010 Opens January 21
+Third of 4 Shows Featuring Thesis Projects from the Class of 2008 Opens March 27, 2008

-An exhibition featuring approximately 50 works in photography, digital imaging, and multimedia by 11 graduating seniors from the class of 2010 in the Department of Photography & Imaging at the Kanbar Institute of Film & Television will open January 21.
-It will remain on view at New York Universitys Tisch School of the Arts through February 13, 2010.
+An exhibition featuring a wide variety of works in photography, digital imaging, and multimedia, including more than 30 color photographs, 20 black-and-white photographs, four multimedia installations, four illustrations and a children’s book by 11 graduating seniors from the class of 2008 in the Department of Photography & Imaging at the Kanbar Institute of Film and Television will open March 27, 2008.
+It will remain on view at New York University’s Tisch School of the Arts through April 19, 2008.

-Entitled, SHOW ONE, it is the first in a series of four exhibitions that will eventually showcase the work of the entire graduating class in a BFA exhibition.
-It is installed in the Gulf + Western Gallery (rear lobby) and the 8th Floor Gallery at 721 Broadway (at Waverly Place).
+Entitled, SHOW THREE 2008, the show is the third in a series of four exhibitions that will eventually showcase the work of the entire graduating class in a BFA exhibition.
+It is installed in Gulf + Western Gallery (rear lobby) and the 8th Floor Gallery at 721 Broadway (at Waverly Place).
 Gallery hours are 10 a.m. to 7 p.m. weekdays, and noon to 5 p.m.
 Saturdays.
 Admission is free.
 Photo identification is required for access to the building.
 For further information, call 212.998.1930 or visit www.photo.tisch.nyu.edu.

 The Department of Photography and Imaging at the Tisch School of the Arts is a four-year B.F.A. program centered on the making and understanding of images.
 Students explore photo-based imagery as personal and cultural expression.
 Situated within New York University, the program offers students both the intensive focus of an arts curriculum and a serious and broad grounding in the liberal arts.